A Great Museum is Being Born

 The International Toy Museum is in start-up mode, and you can help.

 You can help make the International Toy Museum a reality.
-The ITM is a IRS approved (pending) 501 (c)(3) organization, meaning that your donation may be tax deductible.
+The ITM is am IRS approved (pending) 501 (c)(3) organization, meaning that your donation may be tax deductible.
 Here's how you can help:

 Collectors: Donate or loan your collection for exhibit.
 Your pledge now will help us increase support.
 There are ways for this to provide a tax benefit to you or your estate.

 Donors: We are seeking funds for the first two years of operations.
-Please contact Ben Delaney,, 510 419-0800, if you are able to help.
+Please contact Ben Delaney, info at InternationalToyMuseum dot com, 510 419-0800, if you are able to help.
 Your financial or in-kind donation may be tax deductible.

 Toy manufacturers and designers: We need your help to make the International Toy Museum world class.
 Sponsorship opportunities are available.
 We also would greatly appreciate any donations of new or old toys and toy memorabilia, such as posters, advertising, boxes, displays, and the like.